ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 Finally, the `list` command is going to list all your keys in your system and their associated addresses
-(the keys are stored in a special directory on your file system, tampering with the directory is
+(CLI stores the keys in a special directory on your file system, tampering with the directory is
 going to result in malfunction of the tool).

 <!-- markdownlint-disable MD013 -->